FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate Human Resources and consulting.

 If someone has slipped you this article with a note to read it, consider it your wake-up call.

-Recognition that you are the Office Jerk (or one of them) is a first step to change.
+Recognition that you are the office jerk (or one of them) is the first step to change.
 You cannot change what you don't acknowledge.

 Suggested starting places are these books:

 - Being the Boss: The Three Imperatives for Becoming a Great Leader

 - The No A**hole Rule: Building a Civilized Workplace and Surviving One That Isn't

 - Good Boss, Bad Boss: How to Be the Best...and Learn from the Worst

 Because of the widespread bias towards providing positive feedback (even when it's untrue), learn to value negative feedback.

 It may be uncomfortable to hear, but the person who is offering it is doing you a favor.
 They are choosing to share their perceptions rather than take the easy way out.
 Actively solicit and then listen to negative feedback so that you can improve.

 One way to know whether people are being forthright is to compare their negative feedback to what you've heard before.
 In particular, recall what others have said to you during previous conflict episodes.
 People have their guards down when angry and can impart some painfully honest messages.
 Look for trends.

 To make coworkers more comfortable with providing you negative feedback, take baby steps.
 For example, directly after a situation ask how you could have been more effective.
 As you do this more, it will become easier for everyone involved.